-Finding 2020-002-Audit Readiness and Monthly Closing Process
+Finding 2021-002-Audit Readiness and Monthly Closing Process

 Criteria: Prior to providing financial records to auditors, the Town should prepare for the audit of its financial statements by appropriately closing the books for the year.
-Standard closing procedures should be established to include sufficient documentation that is readily available, and ensure that reconciliations of account balances are performed on a monthly basis.
+In addition, standard monthly closing procedures should be established to include sufficient documentation that is readily available, and ensure that reconciliations of account balances are performed on a monthly basis.

 Condition and Context: Certain account balances in the trial balance that was provided had not been appropriately adjusted and reconciled.
-Also, the Town's bank reconciliations were not completed on a monthly basis and were incomplete at year end.
+Also, the Town's bank reconciliations were not completed in a standard template and compared to the general ledger on a monthly basis and were incomplete at year end.